ABE Scholarship Information for Current Students

 This scholarship was established by Dr. Martin Okos, a long-time professor in ABE, advising numerous students and teaching courses in our Biological Engineering program.
 This scholarship is to support deserving undergraduate students in our Biological Engineering program.
 Dr. Okos teaches and does his research in food process engineering, computer-aided design of food processes, heat and mass transfer in foods, fermentation and biological reactor design, and properties of food and biological products.
 Dr. Okos also established a scholarship to encourage freshmen to consider BFPE.
 Thank you, Dr. Okos.

-Dr. Okos established this scholarship to encourage freshmen to consider Biological & Food Process Engineering.
-Details on Dr. Okos are in the scholarship description above.
+Dr. Okos established a separate scholarship to encourage freshmen to consider Biological & Food Process Engineering.
+These scholarships are awarded from the College of Agriculture and College of Engineering.
+Details on Dr. Okos are included in the previous listing.

 Parker Hannifin Excellence Scholarship Endowment